Galois representations with large image in the global Langlands correspondence: Introduction

 The irreducibility of the $\ell$-adic Galois representation $\rho_{\pi,\ell}$ is closely related to the irreducibility of the residual representation

 which is defined as the semi-simplification of the reduction of $\rho_{\pi,\ell}$.
 For example, in \cite{Rib75}, Ribet proves that the $\ell$-adic Galois representations $\rho_{\pi_f,\ell}: G_\QQ \rightarrow \GL_2(\overline{\QQ}_\ell)$, associated to an automorphic representation $\pi_f$ of $\GL_2(\A_\QQ)$ coming from a level one cusp form $f$, are irreducible for all $\ell$ as a consequence of the irreducibility of $\overline{\rho}_{\pi_f,\ell}$ for almost all $\ell$.
 In fact, in his paper, Ribet proved a bit more.
 He proved that, if $f$ does not have complex multiplication then the image of $\overline{\rho}_{\pi_f,\ell}$ contains $\SL_2(\F_\ell)$ for almost all primes $\ell$.
 This result, is part of a folklore conjecture known as the \emph{large image conjecture}.
-Roughly speaking, this conjecture predicts that (the residual representations $\overline{\rho}_{\pi_f,\ell}$ are not only irreducible for almost all $\ell$ but) the images of the residual representations $\overline{\rho}_{\pi,\ell}$ associated to algebraic cuspidal automorphic representations $\pi$ of $\GL_n(\A_F)$ should be as large as possible for almost all primes $\ell$, unless there is an automorphic reason for it does not happen.
+Roughly speaking, this conjecture predicts that (the residual representations $\overline{\rho}_{\pi,\ell}$ are not only irreducible for almost all $\ell$ but) the images of the residual representations $\overline{\rho}_{\pi,\ell}$ associated to algebraic cuspidal automorphic representations $\pi$ of $\GL_n(\A_F)$ should be as large as possible for almost all primes $\ell$, unless there is an automorphic reason for it does not happen.
 In Ribet's result, such automorphic reason is complex multiplication.
-For the $\GL_2$ case, Ribet's result was extended to automorphic representations coming from classical cusp forms of arbitrary level by Momose \cite{Mo81} and Ribet \cite{Ri85}, and to automorphic representations coming from Hilbert cusp forms by Dimitrov \cite{Dim05}.
+For the $\GL_2$ case, Ribet's result was extended to automorphic representations coming from classical cusp forms of arbitrary level by Momose \cite{Mo81} and Ribet \cite{Ri85}, to automorphic representations coming from Hilbert cusp forms by Dimitrov \cite{Dim05}, and to automorphic representations coming from Bianchi modular forms by Conti, Lang and Medvedovsky \cite{CLM23}.